developer-portal/content/tools/docker/docker-installation.md

 > to install other version (i.e. nightly versions) see the [Docker documentation](https://docs.docker.com/engine/install/fedora/)

-> Fedora 31 and higher must enable the backward compatability for Cgroups
+Afterwards you need to enable the backward compatability for Cgroups
 >
 > ```
 > sudo grubby --update-kernel=ALL --args="systemd.unified_cgroup_hierarchy=0"